rohan-dhar/pygame-indian-rummy/readme.md

 <h2>Installation and Running the Game</h2>
 1. Install the above mentioned dependencies <br>
-2. Extract the .zip file for the game at a location to which you have Read and Write permissions for <br>
+2. Clone the Github repo or download the repo as .ZIP and extract it at a location for which you have Read and Write permissions<br>
-3. Run the game with python3 by running the A5.py file (python3 A5.py)<br>
+3. Run the game with python3 by running the game.py file (<code>python3 game.py</code>)<br>